Pola

 Our Method: The Artifact Compass

-When it gets unclear in a project, we ask: 'Which artifact do we need right now?'
-This is our compass because it brings discussions from gut feeling back to work.
+When things get unclear in the project, we ask: "Which artifact do we need right now?"
+That’s our compass, as it brings discussions from gut feeling back to work.

-If the problem is 'We seem arbitrary,' usually a positioning sentence and an expectation set (brand) are missing.
+If the issue is "We seem arbitrary," usually a positioning sentence and an expectation set (brand) are missing.

-If the problem is 'Everything looks different,' a corporate design with clear rules or a small design system is missing.
+If the issue is "Everything looks different," a corporate design with clear rules or a small design system is missing.

-If the problem is 'We don’t sound like us,' a tone of voice with examples is missing.
+If the issue is "We don’t sound like ourselves," a tone of voice with examples is missing.

-And if the problem is 'We discuss every little thing,' often creativity is not missing, but decision logic: Who decides what—and based on which criteria?
+And if the issue is "Every detail is debated," often creativity isn’t lacking, but a decision logic: Who decides what—and by what criteria?

 Briefing Check in Four Questions

-When starting a project internally or with an agency, a short check helps.
-Without a flood of bullet points, really just four questions:
+Starting an internal project or with an agency, a brief check helps.
+Without a bullet point flood, just four questions:

-1) What should reliably stick after the first contact?
+1) What should be clearly understood after the first contact?

 2) What is the one offer that must be crystal clear online?

-3) Which three touchpoints have to be coherent first?
+3) Which three touchpoints must first be coherent?

-4) What should become easier afterwards (for you, not just for users)?
+4) What should become easier afterward (for you, not just for users)?

-These four questions prevent you from 'ordering branding' and ending up with just a new color scheme.
+These four questions prevent ordering "branding" and only getting a new color scheme.

-And something else we can share as an experience: A good brand design project is rarely the one where everything is new.
-It is rather the one where the right thing becomes visible—and the unnecessary disappears.
+And another experience we can share: A good brand design project is rarely the one where everything is new.
+It’s rather about making the right visible—and the unnecessary disappear.

-If you feel that you are already further advanced professionally than your appearance suggests: That's no reason for pressure.
-It's a good starting point.
-Because a brand doesn't have to be loud to be clear.
+If you feel you’re already further in expertise than your appearance: That’s no reason for pressure.
+It’s a good starting point.
+A brand doesn’t have to be loud to be clear.

 Make Touchpoints Coherent

-Do you want design and UX to finally sound together?
+Do you want design and UX to finally resonate together?

 Start Project